openshift-cs/rosaworkshop/OSD4/10-deployment_s2i.md

 ## Using S2I to build and deploy our application

 There are multiple methods to deploy applications in OpenShift.
-Let's explore usingthe application using the integrated Source-to-Image builder.
-As mentioned in the [concepts](/OSD3.11/2-concepts.md) section, S2I is a tool for building reproducible, Docker-formatted container images.
+Let's explore using the integrated Source-to-Image (S2I) builder.
+As mentioned in the [concepts](/OSD4/2-concepts.md) section, S2I is a tool for building reproducible, Docker-formatted container images.

 #### 0. Retrieve the login command (if not logged in via CLI)
 If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right of the cluster console and select *Copy Login Command*.